HMS Alacrity (F174): Falklands War

-On 25 May, Alacrity sustained damage to her bow, while rescuing survivors from the SS Atlantic Conveyor, which had been struck by two Exocet missiles.
+On 25 May, Alacrity sustained damage to her bow while rescuing survivors from the SS Atlantic Conveyor, which two Exocet missiles had struck.

 1982–1994

-As with the other surviving Type 21 frigates, Alacrity was suffering from cracking in her hull by the mid-1980s.
-She was taken in for refitting, and a steel plate was welded down each side of the ship.
+As with the other surviving Type 21 frigates, Alacrity's hull was cracking by the mid-1980s.
+She was refitted, and a steel plate was welded down each side of the ship.

-In 1989, while deployed as West Indies guard ship, Alacrity was tasked for humanitarian relief on the island of Montserrat in the British West Indies after the island suffered devastation in the wake of Hurricane Hugo.
+In 1989, while deployed as a West Indies guard ship, Alacrity was tasked for humanitarian relief on the island of Montserrat in the British West Indies after the island suffered devastation in the wake of Hurricane Hugo.
 The ship's Lynx helicopter was the sole means of transporting aid ashore as the port was destroyed.

 Pakistan Navy service

 Alacrity was decommissioned and transferred to Pakistan on 1 March 1994, being renamed Badr.
-Exocet was not transferred to Pakistan and Badr had her obsolete Sea Cat launcher removed and replaced with a Phalanx CIWS.
-Signaal DA08 air search radar replaced the Type 992 and SRBOC chaff launchers and new 20 mm and additional 30 mm guns were fitted.
+Exocet was not transferred to Pakistan, and Badr had her obsolete Sea Cat launcher removed and replaced with a Phalanx CIWS.
+Signaal DA08 air search radar replaced the Type 992 and SRBOC chaff launchers, and new 20 mm and additional 30 mm guns were fitted.

-Between 11 and 21 May 2008, Badr participated in Exercise Inspired Union, a multi-national exercises in the North Arabian Sea.
-Other Pakistani warships included the frigate Shah Jahan and the replenishment tanker Nasr, as well as the Pakistan Air Force explosive ordnance disposal team, and the American destroyers Curts and Ross.
+Between 11 and 21 May 2008, Badr participated in Exercise Inspired Union, a multi-national North Arabian Seaexercise.
+Other Pakistani warships included the frigate Shah Jahan, the replenishment tanker Nasr, the Pakistan Air Force explosive ordnance disposal team, and the American destroyers Curts and Ross.

 Badr was decommissioned in April 2013 by the Pakistan Navy.